rossant/ipymd/README.md

 * `source`: a string containing Markdown markup (markdown cell only)
 * `metadata`: a dictionary containing cell (or notebook) metadata

+### Kernel Metadata

+By default, notebook metadata for the native kernel (usually `python2` or `python3`) won't be written to markdown.
+Since ipymd doesn't yet support other kernels, this doesn't matter much, but if you would like to pick a non-native python kernel to be interpreted as the default for ipymd, and store `kernelspec` and `language_info` for the other, you can add this to your `ipython_notebook_config.py` file:
+  * `c.IPymdContentsManager.default_kernel_name = 'python2'`

+Or, to always remember all notebook-level metadata:
+  * `c.IPymdContentsManager.verbose_metadata = True`

 ### Customize the Markdown format

 You can customize the exact way the notebook is converted from/to Markdown by deriving from `BaseMarkdownReader` or `MarkdownReader` (idem with writers).
 Look at `ipymd/formats/markdown.py`.

 ### Implement your own format